p-sto/presentations/PyGDA60/presentation.md

 GOF:
 ```
 Allows an object to alter its behaviours when its internal state changes.
-The object will appear to change class.
+The object will appear to change its class.
 ```

 Wzorzec z grupy tzw. czynnościowych (behavioral) skupiających się na opisywaniu